DragonMinded/bemaniutils/README.md

 when building new integration test clients.
 Run it like `./responsegen --help` to see all information and usage.

+## sampleclient

+A very barebones sample client for the BEMAPI implementation contained in this repo.
+Run it like `./sampleclient --help` to see help output and determine how to use this.
+Essentially, this is provided as a barebones client that does nothing other than print fetched info to the screen.
+You can use this as a starting point for an application that uses BEMAPI to fetch info from an api instance or to test your production installation.

 ## scheduler

 A command-line utility for kicking off scheduled work that must be performed against the